top of page

 The adjective 'lugubrious' has its etymological origins in Latin.
 It is derived from the Latin word 'lugubris,' which means 'mournful' or 'sorrowful,' and is related to 'luctus,' meaning 'grief' or 'mourning.'
 In English, 'lugubrious' is used to describe something as looking or sounding very sad, gloomy, over-serious, or mournful.
 It often refers to a manner, expression, or tone that is excessively melancholic or mournful, to the point of appearing exaggerated or overly dramatic.
 'Lugubrious' conveys a sense of deep sorrow or lamentation, and it is commonly used to describe somber music, mournful faces, or funereal atmospheres that evoke a profound sense of sadness or gloom.

-Quiz: Find the meaning of lugubrious
+Find the correct meaning of the adjective lugubrious:

 Try Again!